ThinkbotsAreFree/logo.eno/README.md

 - myCamel
 ```

-you access list items by giving it an index. **index of first item is 1**.
+you access list items by giving the list an index, as you would give a function an argument. **index of first item is 1**.

 ```
 output myPets + 1 1
 ```

-this would output `myCat`.
+this would output the 2nd item, `myCat`.